gustavoasevedo/sDatabase/README.md

       insert(objectArrayList)
 ```

-Here is a example of a Dao class:
+Here is a example of a Dao class in Java:

 ```java
 package com.dss.sframework.dao;